dtsitsokas/SaF_simulator_PC_MP/README.md

   publisher={Elsevier}
 }

-The above work and the development of this code is partially funded by [Dit4Tram](https://dit4tram.eu/) “Distributed Intelligence & Technology for Traffic & Mobility Management” project from the European Union’s Horizon 2020 research and innovation program under Grant Agreement 953783.
+The code related to this work is partially funded by [Dit4Tram](https://dit4tram.eu/) “Distributed Intelligence & Technology for Traffic & Mobility Management” project from the European Union’s Horizon 2020 research and innovation program under Grant Agreement 953783.

 Some brief instructions for using enhanced Store-and-Forward simulator
 ----------------------------------------------------------------------